ClarkeCodes/programmeerproject/REPORT.md

 For the bar chart, I've used `d3-tip` to show the different values on hover.
 When the barchart gets updated, in the function `updateBarchart()`, I change the domain of the y-axis to the new data, link this data to the rects of the bars, and add a transition to animate this change.
 It will also update the title of the bar graph to the name of the country that's been selected.

-`functions.js` contains several helper functions that may be used by more than one of the visualizations.

 Initially, the bar chart will show data from The Netherlands, and will be updated to other countries when they are selected.
 Hovering over the barchart will show a tooltip using `d3-tip`.

-`scripts`?
+`functions.js` contains several helper functions that may be used by more than one of the visualizations.

 ## 3. Choices and Challenges
 My final product is very different from what I had originally planned to do.
 The initial idea, as you can read in [`DESIGN.md`](DESIGN.md), was to look at depression and suicide on a global scale and then zoom in on The Netherlands.
 A map would show which areas in The Netherlands had higher depression and suicide rates, and an interactive table would allow users to search different areas to compare the rates of suicide and depression.

-**TODO: Add sketch**
 ![Early sketch](doc/sketch-3.jpg)![Sketch](doc/sketch-bar-chart.jpeg)

 I had requested the data I needed for this from *Monitor Volksgezondheidenzorg*, but at the start of week two they e-mailed me that I would not be able to get this.
 They did have some data available, but it would cost me €150, and it would also not be region-specific, like I wanted.